KBTG-Kampus-ClassNest-SE-Java/workshop/Backlogs.md

 As a Shopper, I want to add a specific product to my cart, so that I can purchase the product later.

 ## Acceptance Criteria:
-- The API adds the specified product (identified by its ID) to the user's cart with the provided quantity.
+- The API adds the specified product (identified by its SKU) to the user's cart with the provided quantity.
 - Returns a 201 Created with a success message if the item is added successfully.
 - Returns a 400 Bad Request with an appropriate error message if the request body is invalid (e.g., missing fields or invalid data format).